veeso-dev/blog.veeso.dev/blog/post-41/index-en.md

 }
 ```

-Do you expect the adddresses to be the same?
+Do you expect the addresses to be the same?
 Well, they are not!

 ```txt
 Cow: [202, 254, 186, 190]; underlying addr: 0x55fec55b9b10